Time to read: 7 min

 While you probably aren’t reading this article for tree-felling advice, what Abe was getting at is that careful planning is important for any task.
 A large up-front investment in a project can save you both time and money in the long run.

-With CNC machining, planning is especially critical.
+With CNC machining, like tree-felling, planning is especially critical.
 People new to the process may assume that the high level of automation involved will result in quick, cheap, and easily producible parts.
-In reality, the cost that goes into simply owning and running a CNC machine means that the cost passed on to you as a customer can skyrocket quickly.
-Getting your first quote back and learning that a single part may cost hundreds of dollars to make can be a real shock.
+The truth is that the cost that goes into simply owning and maintaining a CNC machine must be factored into the costing equation to machine any component.
+Getting your quote back and learning that a single part may cost hundreds of dollars to make can be a real shock.

-There are ways to mitigate costs though—certain factors in part design drive CNC cost more than others.
-By being aware of these factors early on in your development cycle, you can minimize their presence and begin to chip away at that top dollar price tag.
+There are ways to reduce CNC machining costs though—certain factors in part design drive CNC cost more than others.
+By being aware of these factors early on in your development cycle, you can put some money back in your pocket, while not sacrificing quality.

-If you’re going to make any sort of part, you of course need to decide what it will be made out of.
-Many excellent materials can be machined, each with its own unique set of properties, applications, and costs.
-The price of different stock materials can vary widely but is usually based on general availability, as well as the difficulty to produce that material in a specific stock type (tube stock or especially thick sheets, for instance).
+If you’re going to make any sort of part, you first need to decide the material.
+Many excellent materials can be CNC machined, each with its own unique set of properties, applications, and costs.
+The price of different raw materials can vary widely but is usually based on general availability, as well as the difficulty to produce that material in a specific stock type (tube stock or especially thick sheets, for instance).

 In general, you should simply choose the cheapest possible material that still fulfills your design requirements.
-Just doing functional prototyping?
-Try to stick to cheaper options, like ABS and aluminum.
-On the other hand, if you’re designing an implantable medical device, you’ll probably be forced to use pricier materials, like stainless steel, due to biocompatibility.
+If you are just doing functional prototyping, try to stick to cheaper options, like ABS or CNC machining aluminum.
+On the other hand, if you’re designing an implantable medical device, you’ll probably be forced to use pricier materials, like stainless steel or titanium, due to biocompatibility.

 Setup time, which consists of CAM (computer-aided manufacturing) programming, as well as machine setup and part fixturing, is commonly known as non-recurring engineering (NRE) cost.
 It typically makes up a large portion of a machining bill at the prototyping stage and should be minimized as much as possible.